romana/vpc-router/README.md

 # vpc-router

+vpc-router implements automatic route failover and backup routes, which AWS VPC does not provide natively.

 vpc-router lets users avoid route table limitations and build large Kubernetes clusters with the performance and visibility of native VPC networking.

-vpc-router implements automatic route failover and backup routes, which AWS VPC does not provide natively.
+It can also ne used independently of Kubernetes whenever you need to manage routes, backup routes and route failover in VPC environments.

 ## Introduction